Extension Helpers

 The helpers are located on the generator context, which provides the GeneratorContext API.
 Thus, to use the helpers, you need a reference to the generator context.

 There are two ways to get the generator context.
 If the listener functions are defined within the register function for the extension, they can access the generator context from the register function by way of variable scoping.
 Otherwise, the listener function can reference the generator context using the standard this keyword.
-The generator context is bound to to the listener function when the listener function is registered.
+The generator context is bound to the listener function when the listener function is registered.

 getVariables()